Contributor: Carolina Bibbo, MD

 A multiple pregnancy can increase the risk for complications to both the baby and mother.
 To find complications early enough for management or treatment, mothers carrying more than one child typically require more frequent visits with their doctors.

-“Visits every two-to-four weeks allows for more ultrasounds, lab work and special testing to monitor the health of the babies,” says Carolina Bibbo, MD, a maternal-fetal medicine specialist in the Division of Maternal-Fetal Medicine within the Department of Obstetrics and Gynecology at Brigham and Women’s Hospital.
+“Visits every two-to-four weeks allows for more ultrasounds, lab work and special testing to monitor the health of the babies,” says Carolina Bibbo, MD, a maternal-fetal medicine specialist and director of the Comprehensive Care Center for Multiples at Brigham and Women’s Hospital.

 Maternal-fetal medicine specialists work with high-risk patients to help mothers achieve the healthiest pregnancy and delivery possible.
 They also collaborate with specialists within the Department of Pediatric Newborn Medicine and other specialists to support families expecting multiples, including nutrition, genetic counseling, lactation, social work, and others.

-While mothers carrying multiple babies face more challenges than a single pregnancy, these risks can be managed with the guidance of a maternal fetal medicine specialist who can offer specialized high-risk pregnancy care for women who may develop a medical condition while pregnant.
+While mothers carrying multiple babies face more challenges than a single pregnancy, these risks can be managed with the guidance of a maternal-fetal medicine specialist.
+This type of specialist offers high-risk pregnancy care for women who may develop a medical condition while pregnant.

 The more babies a mother carries, the greater the chance there is for an early birth.
 Approximately 60 percent of twins and nearly all higher-order multiples are born premature (before 37 weeks).